mapzen/documentation/docs/guides/github-tutorial.md

   Hello, world!
   ```

 The text between the two lines of hyphens (`---`) is metadata, known as front matter, that Jekyll processes to display the page.
 You can use variables and other options in the front matter to customize your site.
+GitHub Pages can make any markdown file into a website, so tries to assign the page metadata automatically if it is not present.

 You are setting the page layout and giving the page a title.
 The content that comes after this is what is displayed on your page (Hello, world!).